About precious metals

-Which precious metal is right for you or your partner?
+Which metal is right for you and your partner?

 When choosing between metals for heirloom-quality jewellery, the big three considerations are colour, strength and comfort (or wearability).